mddanish00/stas-server/README.md

 - [x] Only translate Japanese
 - [x] `Access-Control-Allow-Private-Network` header
 - [ ] XUAT Placeholder support
-- [X] CUDA support (not tested because I don't have Nvidia GPU)
+- [ ] CUDA support (cannot test because I don't have Nvidia GPU)
 - [ ] Detailed documentation
-- [X] Cache support when running (Will reset when the server is shutdown)
+- [X] Cache support when running (Reset on Server Shutdown)
+- [X] New models directory support

 ## User Guide

 ### Requirements

-- Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba) with CudaInstallForToolKit from Sugoi Translator Discord if using version lower than V7 and below.
-Make sure to take note of the path to ct2 folder.
+- Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba).
+Need to apply CudaInstallForToolKit from Sugoi Translator Discord if using version lower than V7 and below.
+Starting from V8, ct2Model available by default.
+Make sure to take note of the path to models folder.

+> For V8, the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/models`.

+> For V7 and below using CudaInstallForToolKit (you need to run this first), the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/ct2`.
+Inside `ct2` folder, `ct2_models` need to be renamed to `ct2Model`.

 - Make sure to use Python 3.9 and above.
 Python 3.12 is recommended.